Aharon Eliyahu Eisenberg: Later life

 In 1889, a rumor reached Eisenberg that a group of Germans from Jerusalem had sent emissaries to inspect Durān with the intention of purchasing it.
 He immediately turned to his friend and loyal comrade Yehoshua Hankin, who bought the land in Eisenberg's name.
 In Spring 1890, they took possession of the land, and the place was named Rehovot — after the verse in the Torah, "for now the Lord has made room for us…"

 From the day he settled in Rehovot, Eisenberg dedicated his entire life to it.
 He took part in the first general assembly, was a member of the first committee, was the director on behalf of the "Menucha VeNachala" company, and was chairman of the committee from 1901 to 1922.

 His influence in the Yishuv and in Rehovot was substantial.
 He played an active role in all cultural, economic, public, and political institutions.
 He joined the Yishuv's delegation to Paris to see Baron Rothschild, traveled often to the government in Constantinople on matters for the Yishuv, and founded "Agudat Neta'im".

 In 1901, the boundaries of Rehovot were expanded for the first time since its founding.
 Through Eisenberg's efforts, a plot of about 300 dunams was purchased from the lands of Ramla on the northern border of the settlement.
 One of the purchasers of the land was Zalman Minkov.
 In 1904, he planted the first orchard in Rehovot, which would later become a major and central economic sector in the life of the settlement.

-Aharon Eisenberg also took part in the struggle of the for Rehovot to establish its own independent winery.
+Aharon Eisenberg also took part in the struggle for Rehovot to establish its own independent winery.
 In 1903, while serving as head of the settlement's committee, he sent a letter to Ze'ev Gluskin, who headed "Menucha VeNachala" and was among the founders of the Carmel Winery Company.
 In the letter, Eisenberg wrote that a winery should be established in the settlement.
 The proposal sparked arguments between those who supported establishing an independent winery and those who opposed it.
 In mid-1904, a memorandum of understanding was signed between Ze’ev Gluskin and Aharon Eisenberg, who met in Constantinople: the Carmel Company would lend 10,000 rubles for the construction of a winery in Rehovot.